- Blog homepage

 Which brings me to the most important thing: three days is the absolute minimum.
 Do not book a Japan ski trip without building at least that into the front or back end of the itinerary.
 There is simply too much to see, eat and experience.
 Don’t treat Tokyo as an afterthought — even during a ski vacation.

 Japan is bigger than a ski trip.
-Yes, its skiing is world-class.
+Yes, the skiing and riding is world-class.
 Yes, the powder is real and the mountains are stunning.
-But Japan has a way of getting under your skin that goes well beyond the terrain.
+But Japan has a culture and spirit that leaves you pining after your visit, long after you are home.
 It is a bowl of ramen at the base of the mountain.
 It is sitting alone in an outdoor onsen while snow falls around you.
 It is the quiet efficiency of a bullet train moving at 200 miles per hour and the unexpected magic of a 7-Eleven in a mountain town at midnight.
 It is a country that rewards curiosity at every turn.

 The people we met along the way made it even better.
 Every leg of this trip was handled with genuine care and expertise.
 That does not happen by accident.
 It happens because our hosts care about sharing the culture and uniqueness of Japan with travelers.

-If Japan has been on your radar, now is the time.
-Our Mountain Travel Experts have experienced Japan firsthand and know exactly how to build the trip that is right for you.
+If Japan ski trip has been on your radar, now is the time.
+Our travel agents have experienced Hakuba Valley, Japan firsthand and know exactly how to build the best skiing in Japan itinerary that is right for you.
 Reach out to our team of travel experts and let us take it from there.

 Author